awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-init.md

 sam init --location https://example.com/path/to/template.zip

-# Initializes a new SAM project using custom template in a local path
+# Initializes a new SAM project using cookiecutter template in a local path

 sam init --location /path/to/template/folder
 ```